 The fisheries of our Pacific Island neighbours face numerous threats, mostly from overharvesting, climate change and inappropriate development.
 As populations and markets expand, so does overfishing.

 Why should we be concerned?
 Because people in the South West Pacific are inadvertently over-exploiting treasured marine resources and creating food security and poverty issues.
 Fishing is a major primary source of income, and the majority of people in Solomon Islands and Papua New Guinea rely on fish as their primary source of protein.
 It has been estimated that the demand for fish in Solomon Islands will outstrip supply by 2030.

 WWF is guiding fishing communities in Madang Province, PNG, and the central Western Province, Solomon Islands, on how they can apply innovative and integrated approaches to more effectively manage their fisheries more sustainably, strengthened by women’s economic empowerment and ﬁnancial inclusion.
 We are working with local ﬁshers and community leaders on better ways for them to estimate and manage fish stocks with the new Spawning Potential Survey.
 WWF also supports the use of inshore Fish Aggregating Devices as a sustainable means divert activity away from reef ﬁshing to more sustainable locations.
 This builds stronger, community-based fisheries co-management, helps reduce ﬁshing pressure on heavily exploited coastal systems, and still allows ﬁshers to meet their food and cash needs.
 As a part of a whole of community approach to sustainability, women are being empowered through the establishment and support of microﬁnance schemes, catalysing small business initiatives, independence, and the promotion of women’s leadership in fisheries management.

-WWF-Australia is very pleased to be working with the Australian Government and John West to support this project.
+WWF-Australia is very pleased to be working with the Australian Government, John West and private donors to support this project.